saroltah/Yoga-project/README.md

 Goal of this website: give information about an application that helps people be more wholesome.

-Users need: more available online platforms that help to relax and relieve everyday stress.
+s need: more available online platforms that help to relax and relieve everyday stress.

 Importance: to be able to live healthy and fulfilled lives with healthy minds.